Landing page design system

 • Sections in an email template Sections

-Stackable full-width horizontal containers between the header and footer, used to create an overall layout
+Stackable containers between the header and footer that serve to create an overall layout

 Don't make it too rigid